Beasleydog/clawsdemo/README.md

 The "distil-whisper-large-v3-en" model powers the STT for the application.
 The incoming audio stream is sliced using the [Silero-vad](https://github.com/snakers4/silero-vad) model and [web-vad](https://github.com/jptaylor/web-vad) before being sent to Groq for STT.
 Extracted text is then handled using the "llama-3.1-70b-versatile" model on Groq.
 The model is informed of its abilities (take picture, etc) and instructed to use specific tokens (ex: `<TAKE_PICTURE>`) if the action is requested by the user.

+Note that all calls to the Groq API are heavily compartmentalized into seperate functions.
+This was designed to all for easy swapping between model API and potentially to local models.

 ## Haar Cascade Classifier

 A haar cascade classifier was trained to implement hand recogitnion in the dataset.